felipeph/streamlit-function/README.md

         - Download and Install Python 3.10
         - Install Python extension in VS Code
         - Download and Install GIT
-        - Test some programs in python
+        - Test some programs in Python
-        - Installed spell checker on vscode.
+        - Installed spell checker on vs code.
     - Setup GitHub
         - Create a new repository for the project
         - Cloned the repository to my machine